Hullow/Minishell/Documentation/Shell-functioning.md

 ### 4.2.1.
 No slash  `/`  characters in the command<br>
 IF<br>
-- the command name does not contain any <slash> characters
+- the command name does not contain any slash `/` characters

 => the first successful step in the following sequence shall occur:

-	a. special built-in utility
+	a. built-in
 	IF
-	- the command name matches the name of a special built-in utility
+	- the command name matches the name of a built-in utility

-		=> invoke that special built-in utility
+		=> invoke that built-in utility

 	(..)

-	d.
-Match
-	IF
-	- the command name matches the name of a utility listed in the following table:
-		- `cd`
-		- `pwd`
-		- (`bg alias command false fc fg getopts hash jobs kill newgrp read true umask type ulimit`)

-		=> invoke that utility

-	e. search command in PATH
+	b. search command in PATH
-	OTHERWISE
+	ELSE

 	=> search for the command using the PATH environment variable as described in XBD Environment Variables :

 		(...)
+	IF<br>
+	- search is successful

+	a.
+IF<br>
+	- the utility is a built-in

+	=> invoke the utility

+	b.
+ELSE<br>

+	=> execute the utility in a separate utility environment (see [Shell Execution Environment](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#tag_18_12)):
+		=> with actions equivalent to calling the execl() function as defined in the [System Interface volume of POSIX.1-2017](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap02.html#tag_02_01_03_01) (), with :
+			- the *path* argument set to the pathname resulting from the search
+			- arg0 set to the command name
+			- the remaining execl() arguments set to the command arguments (if any) and the null terminator

+		IF<br>
+		- the execl() function fails du to an error equivalent to the [ENOEXEC] error defined in System Interface

 ### 4.2.2.
 Slash `/` characters in the command<br>
 IF<br>